shalomkerry/GitHubCloneProject/README.md

-This is a description of this repo
+This is a description of this repo.
 Modification in main branch.